 If your credit score looks good, it’s time to submit your application.
 Each card issuer will have a slightly different process, but they’ll all cover similar details.

 Expect to need some basic info about your company, such as its business structure and number of employees.
-Also, have recent financial statements ready so you can provide information about revenue and expenses.
+Also, have recent financial statements or bank account statements ready so you can provide information about revenue and expenses.

 Wait for approval